Auto Insurance Claim Advice

 Not knowing what is on the actual recording is like fighting blindfolded.
 They will quote parts of the statement that verifies their version of events.
 You can also point at parts of the statement that verify yours.

-So if they say “well sir, you said on your that you did not do anything to avoid the accident, this is evidence that you breached the duty to avoid the collision and therefore, you are at least some percentage at fault for the accident,”(Read more on determining fault), then you must look at your actual words.
+So if they say “well sir, you said on your recording that you did not do anything to avoid the accident, this is evidence that you breached the duty to avoid the collision and therefore, you are at least some percentage at fault for the accident”, then you must look at your actual words.
+(Note: Read more on determining fault)

 Did you say “I did not do anything to avoid this accident” or did you say “there was no time to avoid the accident”?

-The first statement will place you at fault, as you had an opportunity to avoid but decided not to.
-The second can still be turn around in your favor.
+The first statement will place you at fault, as you had an opportunity to avoid the collision but decided not to.
+The second can still be turned around in your favor.

-The second statement says that you did not have time to avoid; this does not mean that you did not do anything to avoid.
+The second statement says that you did not have time to avoid the accident.
+This does not mean that you did not do anything to avoid it.

-You could have honked, swerve, brake etc. You just were not successful in doing that because there was not enough time.
+You could have honked, swerved, stepped on the brakes etc. You just were not successful in doing that because there was not enough time.
 This second statement is not bad, but the adjuster will turn it against you.

-You see, adjusters will put words in your mouth; they will twist to make it sound like you have agreed to something that you did not.
+You see, adjusters will put words into your mouth.
+They will twist what you have said to make it sound like you have agreed to something that you did not.

-In the example above, if you agree that you saw the vehicle and did nothing to avoid, you will be negligent to certain extent.
+In the example above, if you agree that you saw the vehicle and did nothing to avoid it then you will be held negligent to a certain extent.

-But if you did try to avoid but were not successful, there would not be proof of negligence against you.
+But if you did try to avoid it but were not successful, there would be no proof of negligence against you.
 Both statements have very different outcomes.
 Therefore, it is critical to your case to read your actual words.
-Do not let them change their meaning.
+Do not let them change its meaning.

 Defeating a bad statement can be difficult if the insurance company is not open to talk.
 In that case, you can always complain to the insurance commissioner or the department of insurance of your state.

-The second way to defeat a bad recorded statement is, even if you believe that your words are very incriminating, in the event that the statement was taken soon after the accident.
+The second way to defeat a bad recorded statement, even if you believe that your words are very incriminating, is if the statement was taken soon after the accident.

-The same day or even the day after, can be defeat a bad recorded statement.
+The same day of the accident or even the day after can be very stressful and a statement taken during these times is usually a bad recorded statement.
 If you give a statement the same day of the accident, many things are still very confusing.
+Nonetheless, bad recorded statements can still be defeated.

 Adjusters know this.
 You have tried your best to give an accurate account of things, but many times you do not know or are too shock to remember all details.